-1. Any budget revision requested by the Provider shall be in writing and shall be subject to the State's approval.
-If an amount of reported expenditure is subsequently determined by the State to be inappropriate, unallowable, or not made in accordance with the approved, revised Budget, the State may require that an equivalent amount of monies be refunded by the Provider to the State.

-2. The Provider shall submit any Budget revision request to the State for approval prior to 90 days before the contract expires.
-A Budget revision request shall not be accepted by the State within 90 days of the contract expiration, unless otherwise agreed by the State in writing.
+- 1. Any budget revision requested by the Provider shall be in writing and shall be subject to the State's approval.
+If an amount of reported expenditure is subsequently determined by the State to be inappropriate, unallowable, or not made in accordance with the approved budget or approved revised budget, the State may require that an equivalent amount of monies be refunded by the Provider to the State. - 2.
+The Provider's administrative cost in any or all revised or supplemental contract shall not exceed the total percentage specified in the proposed budget. - 3.
+The Provider shall submit any budget revision request to the State for approval prior to 90 days before the contract expires.
+A budget revision request shall not be accepted by the State within 90 days of the contract expiration, unless otherwise agreed by the State in writing.